opdsbanasya/NetflixGPT/README.md

 - navigate to browse
 - subscribe to store
 - bug fix1: fixing signup bug to loading image and display name
+- subcribing onAuthStateChanged when component is mounted.
+- Shifting all constants into constant.js